Frog Hollow Nature Area

 Word got out and caught the ear of Bob Evanchalk of Schuylkill County Parks and Recreation.
 He had the idea to somehow preserve Frog Hollow for public use and enjoyment and spoke with Drew Kline, supervisor of the Schuylkill County Parks, about the opportunity.

-A meeting was set up with members of St. John’s Reformed Church Council, which included Brad Elison, Bob Evanchalk, and Schuylkill County Conservancy members Sue Reier and “Porcupine Pat” McKinney.
+A meeting was set up with members of St. John's Lutheran Church Council, which included Brad Elison, Bob Evanchalk, and Schuylkill County Conservancy members Sue Reier and “Porcupine Pat” McKinney.
 Sue and Pat felt strongly that there was a way that the Schuylkill County Conservancy could help with Frog Hollow.
 They brought the idea back to the Schuylkill County Conservancy Board.
 It became to the group clear there were number of people who wanted Frog Hollow Educational Center to remain accessible to the public, but those involved groups where not sure how to do so.
 Drew Kline and representatives of the Schuylkill County Conservancy approached the Schuylkill County Commissioners who agreed on the concept that the Schuylkill County Conservancy would apply for a grant to purchase Frog Hollow and then turn the property over to the Schuylkill County as a second county park.
 There was a stipulation the site would remain a passive recreational area.
 The commissioners at that time were George Halcovage, Gary Hess and Barron “Boots” Heatherington.

 With the approval of the Commissioners, the plan was launched to apply for a DCNR grant to purchase the property and turn it over to the county for use as a second county park.
 Brad Elison, a council member of the church, was very helpful with the negotiations.
-The members of St. John’s Reformed Church were “on board” with the idea of preserving Frog Hollow as a community park.
+The members of St. John's Lutheran Church were “on board” with the idea of preserving Frog Hollow as a community park.
 With the help of Drew Kline a grant was written for funds from the Pennsylvania Department of Conservation and Natural Resources (PA--DCNR).

 About two years later, PA--DCNR approved the grant to purchase Frog Hollow from St. John’s and Frog Hollow became Schuylkill County’s second county park!